aacamilleri/Hextech-Bot/README.md

 Hextech Bot is a League of Legends Discord Bot, the aim is to eliminate the use of 3rd party websites so that you are able to receive crucial information in a fast and efficient way.

 # Commands
-* To search for a user on OP.GG, region defaults to NA if left blank
+* To search for a user on OP.GG use any of the following. *Region defaults to NA if left blank*
   * !user (region) (name)
   * !search (region) (name)
   * !opgg (region) (name)